-Cash and restricted cash are carried at fair value using a level 1 fair value measurement.
-Receivables, deposits, accounts payable and accrued liabilities and long-term provisions are carried at amortized cost.
-The Company considers that the carrying amount of all its financial assets and liabilities measured at amortized cost to approximate their fair value.
+Cash and restricted cash are carried in the statement of financial position at fair value using a level 1 fair value measurement.
+Receivables, deposits, accounts payable and accrued liabilities are carried at amortized cost.
+The Company considers that the carrying amount of these financial assets and liabilities measured at amortized cost to approximate their fair value due to the short term nature of the financial instruments.
+Long-term provisions, representing long-term service benefits, are carried at amortized cost and reflect the fair value of the instrument as the carrying value reflects the payout of the instrument as at the reporting date.